peteoheat/PiFace/README.md

 # install RFID required libraries and examples
 git clone https://github.com/sbcshop/SB-RFID-HAT.git
 cd SB-RFID-HAT
-# You can test the RFID reader with either of the following
-Without Oled display, output on terminal/shell python rfid.py or
+You can test the RFID reader with either of the following Without Oled display, output on terminal/shell python rfid.py or
 To show detected tag id on Oled as well as on terminal/shell python rfid_with_oled.py
-# Now copy the required files from SB-RFID-HAT into the PiFace home directory
+Now copy the required files from SB-RFID-HAT into the PiFace home directory mkdir /home/pi/PiFace/includes
-mkdir /home/pi/PiFace/includes
-# Copy the RFID OLED display driver into the /home/pi/PiFace/includes directory
-cp oled_091.py /home/pi/PiFace/includes
+Copy the RFID OLED display driver into the /home/pi/PiFace/includes directory cp oled_091.py /home/pi/PiFace/includes
-# Copy the screen fonts for the RFID OLED display into a new /home/Pi/PiFace/Fonts directory
-find Fonts -print | cpio -pdumv /home/pi/PiFace
+Copy the screen fonts for the RFID OLED display into a new /home/Pi/PiFace/Fonts directory find Fonts -print | cpio -pdumv /home/pi/PiFace
-# The SB-RFID-HAT directory can now be removed unless you want to keep the example files around.
+The SB-RFID-HAT directory can now be removed unless you want to keep the example files around.

 # Original PiFace uses dlib, OpenCV, Image Utils and face-recognition.
 Here's how to install those
 # This section of configuration changes should all be changed back to the original settings once dlib and OpenCV are compiled
 # dlib
-# Follow all of the directions on https://pyimagesearch.com/2017/05/01/install-dlib-raspberry-pi/
+A good source of instructions is https://pyimagesearch.com/2017/05/01/install-dlib-raspberry-pi/ But here are mine:
-# Edit /etc/dphys-swapfile
+Edit /etc/dphys-swapfile
-# Change CONF_SWAPSIZE=100 to CONF_SWAPSIZE=2048
+Change CONF_SWAPSIZE=100 to CONF_SWAPSIZE=2048
 sudo /etc/init.d/dphys-swapfile stop
 sudo /etc/init.d/dphys-swapfile start
-# Confirm swap increase
+Confirm swap increase
 free -m
-# If you have a Raspberry Pi with a low amount of memory, you can help the dlib compile speed by disabling
-# PIXEL desktop from starting on boot, and compile from the command line.
-To do this sudo raspi-config and then
-# Boot Options => Desktop / CLI => Console Autologinsudo chmod 755
-# Advanced Options => Memory Split and change this from 64MB to 16MB so that less memory is assigned to the GPU on boot
-# Exit rasp-config and reboot.
+If you have a Raspberry Pi with a low amount of memory, you can help the dlib compile speed by disabling PIXEL desktop from starting on boot, and compile from the command line.
+To do this sudo raspi-config and then Boot Options => Desktop / CLI => Console Autologinsudo chmod 755 Advanced Options => Memory Split and change this from 64MB to 16MB so that less memory is assigned to the GPU on boot Exit rasp-config and reboot.

-# Install dlib pre-requisites
+Install dlib pre-requisites
 sudo apt-get install build-essential cmake sudo apt-get install libgtk-3-dev sudo apt-get install libboost-all-dev